vik80sh/Interview-React-Java-DSA-SQL---2026/Backend/Springboot/01-Spring-Boot-Fundamentals.md

   -> response serialization (turns a Java object back into JSON)
 ```

-`@SpringBootApplication` is shorthand for three annotations at once: `@Configuration` (this class can define beans), `@EnableAutoConfiguration` (turn on step 3 above), and `@ComponentScan` (turn on step 2 above, scanning this package and everything below it).
-That last part is why the convention is to put your main class in a package *above* all your other packages — if it's buried in a subpackage, component scanning won't reach classes outside that subpackage.
+One packaging note: put your main class in a package *above* everything else. `@ComponentScan` scans that package and everything below it, so a main class buried in a subpackage means classes outside that subpackage never get found.

 ## 7. A Small Layered Example, Tying It Together